dhilst/scrapjobs.go/README.md

    position for example.
 To run the notebook use `ipython3 '%run metadata.ipynb'`.
 4. Run the importer. ` .. output json files .. | (cd tools/; go run .)` This is
    not a scrapper.
 It reads the list of files generated in the previous step and load it into the database.
 The `new` tag is cleared for old entries, and new entries are inserted with the `new` tag setted.

-Running all steps at once:
+Running all the steps:

 ```
 # 1 and 2.
 Scrapping
 node scrap.mjs getLinks | node scrap downloadLinks
+# or
+node scrap.mjs getLinks > links.json
+node scrap downloadLinks < links.json

 # 3 annotating
 ipython3 '%run metadata.ipynb'